 - Should I bring a water bottle?

-- Should I get good sleep the night before?
+- Should I get a good sleep the night before?

 …You know what I mean?